Severe Thunderstorm Warning issued for Lane by NWS - News Break

 Severe Thunderstorm Warning issued for Lane by NWS

-Effective: 2021-06-23 22:20:00 CDT Expires: 2021-06-23 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-06-23 22:09:00 CDT Expires: 2021-06-23 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Lane A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR NORTHEASTERN LANE COUNTY At 1020 PM CDT, a severe thunderstorm was located near Dighton, moving northeast at 20 mph.
+Target Area: Lane A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR CENTRAL LANE COUNTY At 1009 PM CDT, a severe thunderstorm was located near Dighton, moving northeast at 20 mph.
 HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damage to vehicles is expected.
-Locations impacted include Alamota.
+This severe storm will be near Dighton around 1015 PM CDT.
+Other locations in the path of this severe thunderstorm include Shields, Alamota and Pendennis.
 HAIL...1.00IN WIND...<50MPHalerts.weather.gov